ahhreggi/campfire-api/README.md

   ],
   archive: boolean,
   roles: {
-    targetUserID: targetRole, // targetRole can be 'student', 'instructor', 'owner', or null to remove user from course }
+    targetUserID: targetRole, // targetRole can be 'student', 'instructor', 'owner', or null to remove user from course eg:
+    // "10": null,
+    // "4": "instructor",
+  }

 }